rajaramtt/rajaramtt/README.md

 I’m curious, and I enjoy work that challenges me to learn something new and stretch in a different direction.
 I do my best to stay on top of changes in web technologies so that I can meet challenges with frameworks and tools well suited to the job at hand.
 </p>

-If you’d like to get in touch, feel free to say hello through a Linkedin message.
+If you’d like to get in touch, feel free to say hello through any of the social links below.

 <br/>